 Interest in helping WWU engage with the Latinx community in Bellingham/Washington State

 United Faculty of Western Washington

 Application materials must be submitted via WWU’s electronic application system (PageUp) at careers.wwu.edu/westernpageup.html.
-Candidates should upload (1) a letter of application describing teaching philosophy and research plans, as well as addressing the required and preferred qualifications, (2) a curriculum vitae, (3) a separate statement that addresses your ability to work effectively with diverse students and colleagues, and commitment to fulfill teaching and mentoring responsibilities in ways that provide equitable and inclusive learning environments for all students, (max. length one page), (4) graduate school transcripts, (5) a sampling of teaching evaluations, and (6) the names of three references, one of whom must address the candidate’s teaching effectiveness.
+Candidates must upload (1) a letter of application describing teaching philosophy and research plans, as well as addressing the required and preferred qualifications; (2) curriculum vitae; (3) graduate school transcripts; (4) a sampling of teaching evaluations; (5) a separate statement that addresses their ability to work effectively with diverse students and colleagues, and their commitment to fulfill teaching and mentoring responsibilities in ways that provide equitable and inclusive learning environments for all students (max. length one page; for context and clarification of our expectations, we encourage you to visit https://www.wwu.edu/diversity which highlights the leadership, training, and events on equity, inclusion, and diversity on campus); and (6) the contact information for three references, one of whom must address the candidate’s teaching effectiveness.

 Closing Date Notes